Fiscal Year 2024

 HHS also has strong partnerships with the private sector and nongovernmental organizations.
 The Department works with industries, academic institutions, trade organizations, and advocacy groups to leverage resources from organizations and individuals with shared interests.
 By collaborating with these partners, HHS accomplishes its mission in ways that are the least burdensome and most beneficial to the American public.
 Private sector grantees, such as academic institutions and faith-based and neighborhood partnerships, often provide HHS-funded services at the local level.

-The Annual Performance Plan provides information on the Department’s planned measures of progress towards achieving the goals and objectives described in the newly developed HHS Strategic Plan for FY 2022-2026.
-This document first provides the HHS Mission Statement and the HHS Organizational Structure.
-The Annual Performance Plan provides an overview of Cross-Agency Priority Goals, Strategic Goals, Agency Priority Goals, Performance Management, and Strategic Reviews.
-The plan then provides historical results and upcoming targets for the performance measures under each Strategic Objective, as well as an explanation for how the program will accomplish each target for FY 2023.
-Finally, the Plan details evidence building efforts at HHS, cross-government collaborations, and major management priorities for HHS.
+The Annual Performance Plan and Report details the Department’s progress towards achieving the goals and objectives described in the HHS Strategic Plan for FY 2022-2026.
+This includes an overview of Cross-Agency Priority Goals, Strategic Goals, Agency Priority Goals, Performance Management, and Strategic Reviews.
+Additionally, this document provides historical results and upcoming targets for the performance measures that illustrate each Strategic Objective, as well as an explanation for how the program will accomplish each target for FY’s 2023 and 2024.
+Also included is a summary of evidence building efforts at HHS, cross-government collaborations, and major management priorities.

 The mission of the U.S. Department of Health and Human Services is to enhance the health and well-being of all Americans, by providing for effective health and human services and by fostering sound, sustained advances in the sciences underlying medicine, public health, and social services.